 Both the FZ2000 and the A9 II are recent models that are part of the current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ2000 Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the FZ2000 and A9 II can be found, respectively, in the Panasonic FZ2000 Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Is the Panasonic FZ2000 better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.